meilisearch/meilisearch/README.md

 ### Create an Index and Upload Some Documents

-MeiliDB can serve multiple indexes, with different kinds of documents, therefore, it is required to create the index before sending documents to it.
+MeiliSearch can serve multiple indexes, with different kinds of documents, therefore, it is required to create the index before sending documents to it.

 ```bash